Gabo-Tech/SOLID/README.md

 ### Protected Variation

 Identify points of predicted variation and create a stable interface around them.

+### OCP Aplication Framework

+    1. Is the anticiàted change related to intrinsic instability of business requirements?
+    2. What kind of changes usually happen on projects like this one?
+    3. If the potential change doesn't correspond to 1 or 2 above, don't apply OCP.
+    4. When requirements change, identify opportunities for extraction of meaningful abstractions and then refactor accordingly.

+THE RISK OF OVER-ENGINEERING IS EVER-PRESENT!

 #### The Open-Closed Principle often requires decoupling, which, in turn, automatically follows the Single Responsibility Principle.